ccbtokyo/visvib-manual/docs/en/1-1-make-contact-microphone.md

 ![Image of cable end.
 The shield wire part is twisted together.
 At the bottom, there are scraps of excess shield wire that have been cut off.](../img/cable3.jpg)

 Loosen the shield wire and twist it together.
-It's easier to solder if you cut off some excess before twisting so that the twisted thickness is about the same as the inner core wire.
+It is easier to solder if you cut off some excess before twisting so that the twisted thickness is about the same as the inner core wire.

 ![Image of cable end.
 The inner core wire's insulation is stripped about 5mm.](../img/cable4.jpg)

 Strip about 5mm of the inner insulation as well, and lightly twist it.
-Some cables may have paper or fabric insulation inside the shield wire, so cut these off if they're in the way.
+Some cables may have paper or fabric insulation inside the shield wire, so cut these off if they are in the way.

 ### Soldering the Plug